-$$U{L,ijs} = \beta X_i + \gamma_L Y_i + \eta{Ls} + \epsilon{ijs}$$ (2)
+$$U{L,ijs} = \beta X_j + \gamma_L Y_i + \eta{Ls} + \epsilon{ijs} \tag{1}$$

-In this utility function, X_j are a vector of linear and quadratic song characteristics (alternative-specific variables), Y_i are a vector of consumer characteristics (case-specific variables), η{Ls} are position-specific fixed-effects, and ε{ijs} is a Type 1 (Gumbel) Extreme Value error term.
-The consumer characteristics and session fixed effects are case-specific variables, so their parameters are also case-specific, following the standard in conditional choice models.
+In this utility function, X_j are a vector of linear and quadratic song characteristics (variables specific to each song j, or alternative), Y_i are a vector of consumer characteristics (variables specific to each consumer i across all choices B, or case), η{Ls} are position-specific fixed-effects, and ε{ijs} is a Type 1 (Gumbel) Extreme Value error term.
+The consumer characteristics and session fixed effects are case-specific variables, so their parameters are also case-specific, following the standard in conditional choice models (Train 2009).
 Intuitively, consumers prefer certain types of music, which I decompose into quantitative characteristics, and their utility from a particular song may depend on when they are listening, both during the day, and where they are in their streaming session.
 Additionally, to capture horizontal preferences over music, I employ quadratic terms for the song characteristics, which allow for non-linear preferences.
-Passive consumers may not skip songs often (if at all); active users are likely to skip songs often, finding one they like; and hybrid consumers may skip early in the streaming session before settling on a set of songs they enjoy, and listening to them.
+Passive consumers may not skip songs often (if at all); active users are likely to skip songs often, searching for one they like; and hybrid consumers may skip early in the streaming session before settling on a set of songs they enjoy, and listening to them.